-Traction control is the control to suppress tire slip when the vehicle is running, for example, on icy road by controlling the traction force and to improve the driving and cornering performances mainly in acceleration.
+Traction control is the control to suppress tire slip when the vehicle is accelerating, for example, on icy road.
+By controlling the traction force, the driving and cornering performance mainly in acceleration are improved.

 We should consider two forces acting on the vehicle body, i.e., the driving (longitudinal) and side (lateral) forces.
 As depicted in Fig.1, these forces depend on the slip ratio λ . λ is defined by eq.(1), where V_w and V are the wheel and vehicle speeds.